B'nai Mitzvah: Preparation and Celebration

 The celebration of a bar or bat mitzvah marks the time when a person becomes responsible for taking on mitzvot, observing commandments, and participating as a full member of klal Yisrael, the people of Israel.
 Meaningful observance of this milestone cannot occur in a vacuum.
 We recognize that a bar/bat mitzvah needs to have a deep understanding of Judaism and facility with the Hebrew language, as well as an enduring connection to the Jewish people.
 Our community expects your child to demonstrate a continuing commitment to Jewish life, Jewish learning and mitzvot.

 At Beth Israel Center, every person preparing for a bar/bat mitzvah must be engaged in a sustained program of Jewish study separate from the preparation needed for the bar/bat mitzvah ceremony itself.
-There are currently three ways to fulfill this communal expectation.
+There are currently two ways to fulfill this communal expectation.
 The first is by successful advancement through five consecutive years of learning in our Talmud Torah, completing kitot gimel through zayin (3rd through 7th grade).
-The second is to attend a recognized Jewish day school and, when not enrolled in a Jewish day school, be engaged in some form of serious Jewish study through seventh grade.
-The third possibility is to take on a five-year course of “home schooling” that has been reviewed, approved, and assessed by Beth Israel’s Education Director and Rabbi.
+The second is to attend a recognized Jewish day school and, when not enrolled in a Jewish day school, be enrolled and engaged in the BIC Talmud Torah through seventh grade.
 The Beth Israel community respects the talents and abilities of every child in our congregation.
-If your child has exceptional educational needs, an individualized educational plan can be developed.
+If your child has exceptional educational needs, an individualized educational plan will be developed.

-All children — whether they attend the Beth Israel Center Talmud Torah, are enrolled in day school, or are engaged in supervised, private tutoring — must also regularly attend and participate in our Shabbat Morning Program.
-The Shabbat Morning Program has a goal that is unique from the above three learning options: to teach our children about Shabbat morning within the context of regular experience with a prayer service.
+All children — whether they attend the Beth Israel Center Talmud Torah or are enrolled in day school — must also regularly attend and participate in our Shabbat morning classes in 6th and 7th grade.
+This program’s goal is unique from the above learning options: to teach our children about Shabbat morning within the context of regular experience with a prayer service.

-Beth Israel offers Shabbat morning programs for all children 18 months through seventh grade.
+Beth Israel offers Shabbat morning programs for all children, babies/toddlers through seventh grade.
 Each age-appropriate experience builds on the earlier program.
-In third grade, children begin attending Talmud Torah on Saturdays.
+In third grade, children begin attending the service led by our 6th and 7th graders.
 This multi-age participation builds familiarity with the Shabbat morning liturgy and service choreography.
 By attending Talmud Torah on Shabbat, children learn how to actively participate in, and eventually lead, a Shabbat morning service.

 Regular attendance on Shabbat morning, beginning as young as possible, helps children feel comfortable in our Shabbat morning worship.
 Our tradition is deep; it takes effort and exposure over time to make it accessible and meaningful.

-Around 10 months before your simcha, the Education Director and Rabbi, in consultation with you and our group of tutors, will recommend a bar/bat mitzvah tutor for your child.
+Around 10 months before your simcha, the Education Director and Rabbi, in consultation with you and our group of tutors, will recommend a tutor for your child.
 Our goal is to match learning styles and personalities and assure the best possible experience.
-Tutoring will begin approximately nine months before the date of the bar/bat mitzvah service.
-The tutor will teach your child how to chant a Haftarah using the trope system, the blessings before and after the Haftarah, the blessings recited before and after an Aliyah to the Torah, his/her Maftir portion, and any additional Torah reading.
-The tutor will also help her/him brush up on the Torah service, which should already be familiar from attendance on Shabbat morning, as well as the blessings for Kiddush for Shabbat morning, handwashing and Motzi.
+Tutoring will begin approximately nine months before the simcha.
+The tutor will teach your child how to chant a Haftarah using the trope system, the blessings before and after the Haftarah, the blessings recited before and after an Aliyah to the Torah, the Maftir portion, and any additional Torah reading.
+The tutor will also help their tutee brush up on the Torah service, which will already be familiar from attendance on Shabbat morning, as well as the blessings for Kiddush for Shabbat morning, handwashing and Motzi.
 Celebrants typically lead these three blessings from the bima at the conclusion of services.

 Tutoring sessions are typically 45 minutes long.
 For consistency and fairness, we have standardized the payments for our tutors at $40 per hour, which works out to $30 per 45 minute session.
 Our tutors bill the hours through the BIC office as they report in monthly on your child's progress.
 The office posts the charges to your account.
 All children are different; depending upon their skills, commitment, goals and practicing outside of lessons, most children have between 25 and 35 tutoring sessions.